apache/arrow-cookbook/python/source/create.rst

 Creating Tables
 ===============

-Arrow supports tabular data in :class:`pyarrow.Table`, each column is represented by a :class:`pyarrow.Array` and tables can be created by pairing multiple arrays with names for their columns
+Arrow supports tabular data in :class:`pyarrow.Table`: each column is represented by a :class:`pyarrow.Array` and tables can be created by pairing multiple arrays with names for their columns